 The Doll House

 This small structure was not built by D.L.
 Moody, but is representative of one of Moody’s main passions, children.
 The Doll House was built for Moody’s grandchildren and offered a safe place for them to play.

 Betsey Moody Cottage

 Informally called “Betsey” by generations of Northfield girls, the Betsey Moody Cottage was named after D.L.
 Moody’s mother.
 It served as Northfield’s first infirmary.
 Repurposed in the mid-1970s, it’s a quaint building worthy of exploration.
 Betsey Moody Cottage is being remodeled to accommodate Moody Center guests.

 The breathtaking 2,300-seat auditorium became the site for Moody’s summer conferences.
 This historic space was built with perfect acoustics and has been so well maintained that it continues to be used for concerts and events.

 Mr. Moody was influential in inspiring men and women to go into the mission field.
-Martyrs Grove was planted as a memorial to 26 women who went into the foreign mission field and never came home.
-The grove stands as a reminder of the challenges facing Christians worldwide as well as the significant role women have played in the spreading of the gospel worldwide.
+Martyrs Grove was planted as a memorial to 26 women who were involved in Christian ministries of various sorts.
+The grove stands as a reminder of the faithful, yet flawed Christians worldwide who have dedicated themselves to serving Jesus, as well as the significant role women have played in the spreading of the gospel worldwide.

 D.L.
 Moody’s favorite location was Round Top, so much so that he chose it as the final resting place for himself and his wife Emma.
 Round Top served as a place of reflection and discernment for those who attended Moody’s summer conferences—as it does today.
 Many men and women have realized the direction God was leading them during time spent there.